mini96/mini96/README.md

 - 👋 Hi, I’m @mini96
-- 👀 I’m interested in data analysis
+- 👀 I’m interested in backend engineering and QA
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Ruby on rails
 - 💞️ I’m looking to collaborate on any new projects you are working on

 <!---